kimsey0/NudgeBot/README.md

 # NudgeBot
-NudgeBot posts a list of open pull requests from Azure DevOps to a Slack channel.
+NudgeBot posts a list of open pull requests and inactive branches from Azure DevOps to a Slack channel.

 ## Application Settings
 The following application settings are supported.